sigtm/sketch-style-libraries/README.md

 This plugin was made almost entirely by repurposing bits of code from existing plugins, as it was the only way I could figure out how to do anything.

-Particular credit goes to these two excellent plugins, which I wholeheartedly recommend:
+Particular credit goes to these excellent plugins, which I wholeheartedly recommend:

 [Styles Generator](https://github.com/lucaorio/sketch-styles-generator)